 It starts off with my guilt that I didn’t wake up early enough or have myself together enough to attend church.
 Then, I usually fix a really nice, big breakfast for my family to sit down together and enjoy.
 The afternoon is spent on laundry, cleaning, errands, visiting my grandparents, and my attempt to get ahead and prepare for the week.

 But after reading Laura’s book, I realized that I’ve been thinking about this all wrong and need to change my approach.
 Feeling torn in so many different directions and feeling like I ever get anything done is not the way you want to feel after the weekend.

 Yes, I do a lot of things, but do I finish any of them?
 Do I end the weekend feeling relaxed, refreshed, or recharged?
 The answer is quite simply and honestly a resounding no.

 So, what does Laura advise in her book?

 - Limit the must do’s.
-Limit the amount of things that you must get done in the weekend.
+Limit the number of things that you must get done over the weekend.

 - Break down tasks.
 Split them up into smaller tasks that you can complete during the week or lower your standards to get them done on the weekend.

 - Plan fun.
 Plan fun and break your weekend up into chunks (Friday night, Saturday morning, etc.) so that you have things planned or plenty of time set aside for yourself and your family.
 (If you sign up for my email list, you can find a

 - Don’t work.
 Not once in this book did Laura advise catching up on work or getting ahead on work during the weekend.